SkymanOne/folidity/reports/main.typ

 Even with the raised awareness for the security and safety of SCs, recent reports from _Code4rena_ still show #ref_scv(3), #ref_scv(4) and #ref_scv(5) commonly present in the recent audit reports @arcade_report @ondo_report @centrifuge_report.

-In particular, in @centrifuge_report, a relatively simple calculation mistake resulted in other SC users being unable to withdraw their funds.
+In particular, in @centrifuge_report, a relatively simple calculation mistake prevented other SC users from withdrawing their funds.

 It can be seen that SC Vulnerabilities illustrated in @fig:Table:classification are still evident in modern SCs, resulting in opening them up to exploits of different severity levels.
 Looking at the mentioned reports, there is little consensus about the weight of each vulnerability.